benjaminsampica/benjaminsampicaStatic/content/authors/ben-sampica/_index.md

 I currently work as a Web Application Developer for Polk County in Des Moines and have been since 2016.

-I utilize SQL, C#, EF, and LINQ to create .NET MVC web applications in various browser languages that help Polk County better serve its residents.
+I utilize the .NET stack to create web applications that help Polk County better serve its residents.

 I graduated from the University of Northern Iowa with a bachelor's degree in Management Information Systems in May of 2016.
 I also graduated in 2012 with a associate's degree as a Computer Support Specialist.